markfloryan/dmt2/courselogistics/index.md

 <a name="homeworks"></a>Final Exam
 ----------------------------------------------------------

+The final exam is for multiple days.
+I am in the process of trying to procure a single exam time for our class.
+I will update this page once the data/time of our final exam is settled.

-The final exam is scheduled for Friday, Dec.
-8 from 2-5pm.
-During this 3-hour exam period you will take 2-6 quizzes, depending on your specific situation in the class.
+During the 3-hour exam period you will take 2-6 quizzes, depending on your specific situation in the class.
 The quizzes will be made available to you individual and you can take the ones that best suit your needs.
 The quizzes are:

 - **Module 5 quiz:** Everybody will, probably, take this quiz as it is your first and only attempt at the module 5 quiz
 - **Final Exam quiz:** Summative final exam quiz that will ask you to questions across the five modules.
 This quiz will ask you to draw on knowledge from multiple modules.